-This Proxy Statement is furnished in connection with the solicitation by the Board of Directors of proxies to be used at the Annual Meeting of Stockholders of Bassett Furniture Industries, Incorporated (the "Company" or "Bassett") to be held at the Company's headquarters, 3525 Fairystone Park Highway, Bassett, Virginia 24055 at 10:00 a.m., local time, on Wednesday, March 8, 2023.
-This Proxy Statement and accompanying proxy are being sent to the stockholders of the Company on or about February 6, 2023.
+This Proxy Statement is furnished in connection with the solicitation by the Board of Directors of proxies to be used at the Annual Meeting of Stockholders of Bassett Furniture Industries, Incorporated (the "Company" or "Bassett") to be held at 10:00 a.m., local time, on Wednesday, March 6, 2024, virtually, via live audio webcast at https://web.lumiagm.com/201995786.
+During the virtual meeting, stockholders of record or street holders who have obtained a legal proxy from their broker or nominee will be able to vote shares electronically and submit appropriate questions online during the annual meeting and the Company will answer appropriate questions, subject to time constraints.
+Questions relevant to meeting matters that the Company does not have time to answer during the meeting will be responded to in writing.
+This Proxy Statement and accompanying proxy are being sent to the stockholders of the Company on or about February 6, 2024.